Nicolás de Ovando

 Frey Nicolás de Ovando (c.
 1460 – 29 May 1511) was a Spanish soldier from a noble family and a Knight of the Order of Alcántara, a military order of Spain.
-He was Governor of the Indies (Hispaniola) from 1502 until 1509, sent by the Spanish crown to investigate the administration of Francisco de Bobadilla and re-establish order.
-His administration subdued rebellious Spaniards, and completed the brutal genocide of the native Taíno population of Hispaniola.
+He was Governor of the Indies in the Columbian Viceroyalty (seated in Hispaniola) from 1502 until 1509, sent by the Spanish crown to investigate the administration of Francisco de Bobadilla and re-establish order.
+Ovando "pacified" the island of Hispaniola by force, subduing native Americans and rebellious Spaniards, with disorderly colonists being sent back to Spain in chains.
+He implemented the encomienda system with the native Taíno population.

 Early life

 Nicolás de Ovando was born around 1460 in Extremadura.
 Some place his birth in Brozas but Gonzalo Fernández de Oviedo knew him well and said he was a native of the city of Cáceres.
 Belonging to a distinguished family, he was the second son of Captain Diego de Cáceres Ovando and his wife Isabel Flores, a native of the town of Brozas.

 Ovando entered the military Order of Alcántara, where he became a Master (Mestre or Maitre) or a Commander-Major (Comendador-Mayor).
 This Spanish military order, founded in 1156, resembled the Order of Templars, with whom it fought the Moors during the Reconquista.
 His elder brother was Diego de Cáceres y Ovando.